 So November was all about vegan food, and although I aim to primarily write about food going forward, I don’t want to limit my blog to the kitchen.
 I’d like to write about great beauty products and fashion that also happens to be vegan.
 Today’s focus is on vegan makeup brushes.
 The vegan aspect is obvious (do you want a goat’s butt hairs on your face?
 Didn’t think so!) – but quality is also really important.
 Why?
 Well, watching some of the awesome makeup artists on YouTube has taught me that in order to put your best face forward, you gotta:

 As for eyeshadow brushes, I have a couple of the Eco-Tools vegan eyeshadow brushes, but don’t find that they grab color very well.
 They also seem a bit too wide for really defining color.
-(I just noticed that Eco-Tools also make a retractable Kabuki brush, which I probably won’t get to try-out since my Two Faced version sees no sign of dying on me anytime soon!)
 I was going to add a couple of the Two Faced eyeshadow brushes to my wish-list, but while researching info for this post, I came across the Vegan Beauty Review website (so awesome!), which gives rave reviews to both the DermaQuest’s DermaBrush collection and the brushes from Everyday Minerals.
 I’m excited by all this choice, and can’t wait to buy some fabulous new vegan eyeshadow brushes!